BTNeandertha1/BTDiablo/README.md

    - Battle Orders
    - Battle Command

-Rifts
+# Rifts
 - Rift Cave Levels Changed to Nihlathak's Halls of Vaught (Nihlathak Only Spawns Once Per game choose wisely)
 - Increased Drop Rates drastically to be a bit better than Cows
 - Standard of Heros drop rate is ~Lum

-Terror Zones
+# Terror Zones
 - Terror Zones Simulate Players 20 (was 15)

-Extras
-- Moved Qual-Kex closer to the portal for faster Revives

 ## Characters
 - Stamina is effectively removed as an attribute.
 All items granting stamina have had their stats changed.
 - Walking has the same speed as running.
 You should always have your character walk to retain bonuses to block chance and defence.
-- Greatly improved Attack Rating for all classes (All classes start with 750 AR was -15 to 20)
+- Greatly improved Attack Rating for all classes (All classes start with 750 AR, was -15 to 20)
 - Doubled the Effect of Strength and Dexterity Bonuses on Weapons

 ## Shrines
-- Made Gem Shrines Much more common
+- Made Gem Shrines Much more common.
+Stacked gems do not work with gem shrines, so if you want to upgrade a flawless gem to perfect, you need to have an **unstacked** flawless gem in your inventory in order to upgrade to perfect.
    - Removed: Armor, Stamina, Portal, Fire, Exploding, Poison
-- Can now stack
+- Can now stack multiple shrines at the same time

 ## Runewords
 - Enigma [Jah Ith Sol] (was Jah Ith Ber)